 The Federal Ministry for Education and Research launched the Germany Scholarship at the start of the 2011 summer semester.
 The Deutschlandstipendium is a national scholarship program that is based on the scholarship program act (StipG).
 It supports current and first-year students who exhibit the potential to achieve excellence in their studies and career.
 The monthly grant of 300 euros per scholarship is made up of 50 percent government money and 50 percent private donations.

 THE SCHAUFLER FOUNDATION is also supporting the Germany Scholarship and has made agreements with three universities:

 • Dresden University of Technology

-A total of nine subject-related and non-subject-related grants will be awarded over a period of at least three years.
+A total of ten subject-related and non-subject-related grants will be awarded over a period of at least three years.

 • Karlsruhe University of Applied Sciences